What is all this talk about PrEP?

 Truvada® is prescription medicine.

-Truvada® is a combination therapy which includes two drugs; emtricitabine and tenofovir disoproxil fumarate.
+Truvada® is combination therapy which includes two drugs; emtricitabine and tenofovir disoproxil fumarate.

-For HIV positive guys, Truvada® is used alongside other anti-HIV treatments to treat HIV-1.
-Truvada® alone isn’t a complete treatment.
-Truvada® used as HIV therapy for HIV positive guys is available on the Pharmaceutical Benefits Scheme (PBS).
+For HIV positive people, Truvada® is used alongside other anti-HIV treatments to treat HIV-1.
+Truvada® alone isn’t a complete treatment for people living with HIV.

 How does Truvada work?